0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-how-to-create-your-own-solution.md

 We have created a a deploy script in the repo.
 This helps with converting the public keys from compressed form to uncompressed.

-TODO list of env vars needed to compile and deploy .sol contract (these contain sensitive info such as private keys and api keys, so beware)

-Verify deployment

-Code walkthrough?

-How to remove ZK parts

-Manual data movement

-Example of manual data movement

-Manual movement of data from ETH -> PBC
-Verification of successful datamovement?
+Store environment variables for deploing (e.g. in .env file) `**API_URL** = url to goerli endpoint
+**PRIVATE_KEY** = private key for deploying account **PBC_CONTRACT_ADDRESS** = private voting contract on PBC **ZK_ENGINE_PUB_KEY_i** = for i 0 - 3 zk engine public key on private voting contract`

 Manual data movement PBC -> ETH
 Aadd 27 (1B in hex) to the first recoveryId byte and move it to the end of the signature instead.
-See details Show result
+See details

 How to automate / Tips to automate
 Tue: I’ve added scripts and code that help with the data conversions such that it requires minimal human interaction.
-Summing up the experience (Shiny conclusion),
-What else can we do with this new knowledge?
-Easy wins from the example code, what can you quickly use this case for/small changes needed to expand the possibilities.

-You have now deployed your own

 In conclusion, this step-by-step tutorial shows you how to create a solution with PBC as a second layer.
 It requires you to have a bit of knowledge on creating smart contracts on both ETH and PBC which is linked at the top of the guide.
 By following the step-by-step instructions provided, users can successfully deploy a zero-knowledge contract on PBC that can work with a deployed ETH contract. on deploying ETH and provides a deploy script in the repo to help with converting the public keys.
+The example contracts are free to use and expand on to explore by yourself how to use PBC as a second layer.
+You can already now go and make an anonymous vote completely based on ETH and PBC as the example shows.